FadyFayezYounan/easy_date_timeline/README.md

 * `MonthPickerType.switcher` : show the month and you can change month by clicking the arrow buttons.
 * `MonthPickerType.dropDown` : show the month and you can change month from a dropdown menu. also in the `headerProps` change the `selectedDateFormat` to:
-* `SelectedDateFormat.fullDateDMY` : show the data as:"11/7/2023"
+* `SelectedDateFormat.fullDateDMY` : show the data as:"11/06/2023"
+* `SelectedDateFormat.fullDateMDY` : show the data as:"06/11/2023"
 * `SelectedDateFormat.fullDateDayAsStrMY` : show the data as:"Sunday 6,2023"
 * `SelectedDateFormat.fullDateDMonthAsStrY` : show the data as:"11 June,2023"
-* `SelectedDateFormat.fullDateDMonthAsStrY` : show the data as:"11 June,2023"
+* `SelectedDateFormat.fullDateMonthAsStrDY` : show the data as:"June 11,2023"
-* `SelectedDateFormat.dayOnly` : show the only the selected day as:"Sunday"
+* `SelectedDateFormat.dayOnly` : show only the selected day as:"Sunday"
-* `SelectedDateFormat.monthOnly` : show the only the selected month as:"June"
+* `SelectedDateFormat.monthOnly` : show only the selected month as:"June"

 <p>
  <img src="https://raw.githubusercontent.com/FadyFayezYounan/easy_date_timeline/master/screenshots/example_4.jpg"/>